PhMajerus/FIGfonts/README.md

 found on HP 2640 Series terminals and compatibles.
 This is used to create large type text on terminals that support an alternate character set for its ASCII characters.

-SoftFonts (Soft Character Sets) providing the Larget Type Pieces to DEC VT220, VT320, and VT420 terminals can be found in [my SoftFonts collections](https://github.com/PhMajerus/Documents).
+SoftFonts (Soft Character Sets / DRCS) providing the Larget Type Pieces to DEC VT220, VT320, and VT420 terminals can be found in [my SoftFonts collections](https://github.com/PhMajerus/Documents).

 Note the character set must be selected and then restored when using this FIGfont, for example: